Finding and customizing the drum

 Photo 2: Install the paddle

-You can buy drum composters online or at any garden center for as little as $150 for the smallest units and up to $400 for the large fancy rigs.
+You can buy drum composter tumblers online or at any garden center for as little as $150 for the smallest units and up to $400 for the large fancy rigs.
 They all follow the same basic design-a drum on a stand.
-Our version is an adaptation of that using a plastic 55-gallon drum.
+Our version of a compost barrel is an adaptation of that using a plastic 55-gallon drum.
 The drum and stand together cost about the same as the low-price models, but our composter is built stronger and has more features.
 It takes a full day to customize the drum and build the stand.
 We used rivets to speed up the assembly, but screws, nuts and lock washers work too.

 Ask for free used 55-gallon polyethylene drums at car washes and food processing and industrial manufacturers.
 Since beggars can’t be choosers, you’ll probably wind up with a white, green or blue drum.
 If that doesn’t fit your backyard color scheme (paint doesn’t stick well to polyethylene), contact a container firm and order the color you want.
 We ordered a black ‘tight-head’ drum (top permanently sealed to the drum) for $52 from a local supplier.